Anti-corruption

 Management of insider information issues

-Since Holmen is a listed company, special rules apply regarding the management of information that has not been publicly disclosed, that directly or indirectly concerns Holmen and that, if publicly disclosed, would probably have a material effect on the price of Holmen’s shares or financial instruments (insider information).
-Individuals who have access to insider information may not themselves trade shares or financial instruments in Holmen, nor may they cause anyone else to conduct such trading.
+Since Holmen is a listed company, special rules apply regarding the management of information that has not been publicly disclosed and that, if publicly disclosed, would probably have a material effect on the price of Holmen’s shares or financial instruments (“insider information”).
+Individuals who have access to insider information may not themselves trade shares or financial instruments in Holmen, cause anyone else to conduct such trading or otherwise reveal insider information to anyone else.

-Members of the Group’s Board, Group management and business area management, as well as individuals whose work involves the production of financial information and/or press releases at Group level, may not trade shares or financial instruments in Holmen for a period of 30 days prior to the publication of Holmen’s interim or year-end reports (including the day the report is published).
-This restriction also applies to companies controlled by the mentioned individuals.
+Members of the Group’s Board, Group management and business area management, as well as individuals whose work involves the production of financial information and/or press releases at Group level, may not trade shares or financial instruments in Holmen for a period of 30 days prior to the publication of Holmen’s interim or year-end reports.
+This restriction also applies to closely associated persons and companies to the mentioned individuals.

 Handling information